The following post is from Katie of Kitchen Stewardship: How to Raise a Child “Green” with the Power of Words

 It wasn’t until my son started first grade that he learned the words for the mantra “Reduce, Reuse, Recycle,” but he had been living it for five years before that.
 Just today he scolded our 3-year-old for throwing away an envelope in the garbage instead of the recycle bin.

-When you’re successfully raising a green kid, here’s what your house may sound like:
+When you’re successfully raising a green child, here’s what your house may sound like:

 - “I’m fed up with school lunch too!
 Too much Styrofoam…”